The Threepenny Opera (1931 film)

-Plot summary
+Plot

 In 19th century London, Macheath — known as Mackie Messer ("Mack the Knife") — is a Soho crime lord whose former lover is Jenny, a prostitute in a brothel on Turnbridge Street.
 On first meeting Polly Peachum, however, he persuades her to marry him.
 His gang steals the props required for a mock wedding in a dockside warehouse in the dead of night.
 The celebration is attended by Jackie "Tiger" Brown, Mackie's old comrade-in-arms from their army days in India who is now Chief of Police and about to oversee a procession through the city for the queen's coronation.

 Polly's father, Mr Peachum, who runs a protection racket for the city's beggars, outfitting each with an appropriate costume, is furious at losing his daughter to a rival criminal.
 Visiting Brown, he denounces Mackie as a murderer and threatens to disrupt the queen's procession with a protest march of beggars if Mackie is not incarcerated.
 Tipped off by Brown to lie low, Mackie goes to the brothel, where the jealous Jenny betrays his presence to Mrs Peachum and the police.
 After a dramatic rooftop escape, he is arrested and imprisoned.

 Meanwhile, Polly, who has been left in charge of the gang, takes over a bank and runs it with Mackie's henchmen.
 This impresses her parents who have a change of heart.
 Peachum tries to stop the protest march at the last minute but fails, and the procession escalates into a battle between beggars and police, enraging the new queen.
 Jenny visits the prison and, by distracting the jailer with her feminine wiles, allows Mackie to escape.
 He makes his way to the bank, where he discovers his new status as director.
 Peachum and Brown, whose careers are both ruined by the beggar demonstration, also come to the bank and agree to join forces with Mackie.
 Banking, after all, is a safer and more lucrative form of stealing.
 In a final shot the viewer sees the protesting beggars fading from sight into darkness.